 — World Run —

 Who am I & Why run around the world

 My Run around the world!

 — Welcome to my website

-In December 2019 I am starting the biggest adventure of my life: a run around the world!
+On December 6th 2019 I have started the biggest adventure of my life: a run around the world!

 This ridiculously long run answers a deep rooted desire to experience the world physically combined with a passion for running and the outdoors.

 Running around the world is an expression of my freedom, my joy of being alive as well as an answer to my curiosity and craving for adventure.